FLYR-Open-Source/flyr-lib-go/monitoring/README.md

 > [!WARNING]
 > When you add an error log, the span will be flaged as errored and will also include the error into the Span Events (as it must be based on Otel).

-## Distributed Tracing
+## Trace Propagation

-**Distributed Tracing** provides visibility into the flow of requests as they traverse through various services in a distributed system.
-This capability is essential for understanding the interactions between microservices, identifying performance bottlenecks, and diagnosing issues.
-Each trace captures the entire lifecycle of a request, recording its journey across different services and components.
-By analyzing traces, you can visualize how requests propagate through your system and identify areas for optimization.
-This library supports distributed tracing by leveraging OpenTelemetry, ensuring consistent trace propagation and context management across different services and frameworks.

-The below sections provide examples to enable Distributed Tracing for various different communication protocols.
+For tracing to be useful, it is essential that a trace is propagated between the different components and services of a system.
+The following section describe how to propagate a trace using various communication protocols.

 ### HTTP Tracing